When Can I Stop was a blog set up by Alec Cochrane back in the dizzy heights of October 2007.

 Alec has worked with charity WaterAid in 2015 to ensure that their Google Analytics and third party marketing agency tagging is set up correctly across a variety of platforms and domains, through CMS tools and through Google Tag Manager.
 Here he has also been assisting with optimising forms and liaising with third party developers.

-Alec is working with Insurance company 1st Central since late 2015, helping specify the set up of their Adobe Analytics implementation based on their business requirements and implementing through Signal’s BrightTag tool.
+Alec worked with Insurance company 1st Central since late 2015, helping specify the set up of their Adobe Analytics implementation based on their business requirements and implementing through Signal’s BrightTag tool.
 Here he also provided insight and recommendations on improvements based on the performance of the site and user journeys.

 Alec worked with BT on their telecoms sales platform, helping the design team when building wireframes understand the user journeys from Adobe Analytics data.
 Also provided analysis and recommendations following a number of A/B tests through Adobe Test and Target including future testing plans.

-Alec is working with The Economist on their implementation of Adobe Analytics, updating following requirements for new functionality and replatforming of content.
+Alec worked with The Economist on their implementation of Adobe Analytics, updating following requirements for new functionality and replatforming of content.
 Working with developers to implement and test for the web and a number of mobile applications (apps).
 He has also been helping with the implementation of Snowplow Analytics by helping reconcile the differences in different analytics systems.

 Alec worked with TheTrainline.com on their analytics implementation.
 Implementing Adobe Analytics as the main tool, backed up with Google Analytics.
 Worked on updating the Adobe Analytics and Google Analytics specifications for the site as two sections were merged, tested the new site and implemented the changes in the tools themselves.
 Provided updated reporting following the merge and created new global segments for use with internal stakeholders and by the management team for their overall reporting.